DigitalPublishingToolkit/TOD51Archiving_Activism/md/06Chapter5.md

 the Afghan Diaspora in Canada’, *Archivaria* 91 (2021): 176–201.

 Rose, Morag.
-‘Catcalls and Cobblestones: Gendered Limits on Women Walking’, in Samuel Burgum & Katie Higgins (eds) *How the Other Half Lives*, Manchester: Manchester University Press, 2022, 100–115.
+‘Catcalls and Cobblestones: Gendered Limits on Women Walking’, in Samuel Burgum and Katie Higgins (eds) *How the Other Half Lives*, Manchester: Manchester University Press, 2022, 100–115.

 Rukhshana Media, ‘Taliban Banned Playing Music in Wedding Halls in